Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 29, 1932, Image 1

 BY GEORGE R. MEEK.

-—Col. Fred Kerr, of Clearfield, will
+Col. Fred Kerr, of Clearfield, will

-be the first man to represent the re-
+pe the first man to represent the re-

 constructed Twenty-third District of

-Pennsylvania in Congress.
+pennsylvania in Congress.

-—Since the Scott-Rossman and the
+__Since the Scott-Rossman and the

-Betz.
-White fight was wholly a
+Betz-White fight was wholly a

 name-calling campaign the outcome